silverstripe-terraformers/keys-for-cache/docs/en/examples.md

 rather than having a `global_cares` for each of your pages, it might make more sense to keep a separate cache key.

 You might decide to provide that cache key in the same way that you already do.
-Using this module doesn't mean you can't still use your existing mechanisms as well.
+Using this module doesn't mean you can't also use your existing mechanisms as well.
 EG:

 ```php
 class PageController extends ContentController